t4guw/100-Unity-Mechanics-for-Programmers/wasd_movement.md

 # WASD Movement

 ## Description
-This mechanic shows how to implement simple movement in 2D for a user's character using the WASD keys.
+This mechanic shows how to implement movement in 2D for a user's character using a set of input keys.
+The code below is implemented using the WASD keys, a common set for many games.

 ## Implementation
     using UnityEngine;